Alberta Ladies' College of Red Deer: Move to Edmonton

-New Location, New Name
+New location, new name

-At the May 1, 1919 meeting of the Presbyterian Synod, Rev. Keith indicated that the College was once again on the move, as the University of Alberta would need Assiniboia Hall back for the fall term in expectation of high enrollment of soldiers returning from the First World War.
+At the May 1, 1919 meeting of the Presbyterian Synod, Rev. Keith indicated that the college was once again on the move, as the University of Alberta would need Assiniboia Hall back for the fall term in expectation of high enrollment of soldiers returning from the First World War.
 He noted that the old Strathcona Hotel in Edmonton had been leased for five years, and that some minor renovations were underway in preparation for the fall term.
-He also noted that the College was looking for a new name and welcomed suggestions through July of that year.
+He also noted that the college was looking for a new name and welcomed suggestions through July of that year.
 It was also noted that a new site for the college had been secured, but that construction would not commence until necessary funds had been raised.

-By August, 1919 the College had announced its new name - Westminster Ladies' College - and was advertising its fall term in its new location in the old Strathcona Hotel on Whyte Avenue.
+By August, 1919 the college had announced its new name – Westminster Ladies' College – and was advertising its fall term in its new location in the old Strathcona Hotel on Whyte Avenue.
 The 1920 closing ceremonies lauded the success of the term, including the benefits of their new location, and looked forward to a future move into a dedicated building on newly purchased land.
-They thanked The University for allowing them the continued use of Convocation Hall, and the "C.PR., Know Church, and the South Side rink" for the basketba, skating, and tennis facilities.
+They thanked The university for allowing them the continued use of Convocation Hall, and the "C.PR., Know Church, and the South Side rink" for the basketball, skating, and tennis facilities.

-Throughout 1920 and 1921, Rev. Keith and others with the College continued to focus on the future and raise awareness and funds for building and other infrastructure.
-These drives emphasized the value of the College and noted its recognition as a “force for good”.
+Throughout 1920 and 1921, Rev. Keith and others with the college continued to focus on the future and raise awareness and funds for building and other infrastructure.
+These drives emphasized the value of the college and noted its recognition as a “force for good”.

 The 1921 commencement was held on May 20.
-In July of that year, the College asked the City for tax relief on the property it had purchased for its future building, which was granted.
-In October, 1921 the College announced “Brookfield Butter Week”, a chance for residents of Edmonton to support the College through the purchase of Brookfield Creamery Butter at one of 300 participating Edmonton retailers.
+In July of that year, the college asked the city for tax relief on the property it had purchased for its future building, which was granted.
+In October, 1921 the college announced “Brookfield Butter Week”, a chance for residents of Edmonton to support the college through the purchase of Brookfield Creamery Butter at one of 300 participating Edmonton retailers.
 A large advertisement for the fundraising campaign was included in the 1921 University of Alberta yearbook Evergreen and Gold.

-These fundraising campaigns focused on money for college buildings, but also for an endowment to secure the College's future and to provide support for students in need.
+These fundraising campaigns focused on money for college buildings, but also for an endowment to secure the college's future and to provide support for students in need.
 Goals ranged from $225,000 to $500,000.
-A piece in the Edmonton Bulletin in April, 1921 included plans for the College grounds as well as an architectural concept for the main campus building.
+A piece in the Edmonton Bulletin in April, 1921 included plans for the college grounds as well as an architectural concept for the main campus building.

 These were perhaps signs of worsening financial struggles.
 On October 27, 1921, Rev. Keith resigned as principal, and the Alberta Presbyterian Synod named a commission “to deal with the situation with respect to the college, which may have to be closed”.
 An Edmonton Bulletin notice of December 30, 1921, indicated that in January 1922, the college would open but only as a residence for girls studying elsewhere, with music being the only department that might remain.